Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Matched asymptotic analysis

 which is easily solved to yield a parabolic profile of the form

 Here we note that in the leading-order problem \eqref{OuterLeadingEq} we have neglected $q$ terms in accordance with the assumption that $q$ and $\dot{v}$ are $O\left(1/|\ln\lambda|\right)$ as $\lambda\to 0$.
-Should $q$ terms be included at leading-order, they would contribute to the shape of the droplet and a different approach would be required \cite{OLIVER2015}.
+Should $q$ terms be included at leading order, they would contribute to the shape of the droplet and a different approach would be required \cite{OLIVER2015}.
 Next, the equation for $h_1$ satisfies

-where, for notational simplicity, we write $q$ to be dependent directly on the $s$ variable rather than indirectly through $x$ as transformed according to Eq.~\eqref{CoordMap}.
-Using the chain rule to write $\pd[h_0]{t}=\dot{a}_{+}\pd[h_0]{a_+}+\dot{a}_-\pd[h_0]{a_-}+\dot{v}\pd[h_0]{v}$, integrating Eq.~\eqref{eq:h1} once and after some term re-arrangement, we find
+which is solved subject to the conditions \stepcounter{equation} where, for notational simplicity, we write $q$ to be dependent directly on the $s$ variable rather than indirectly through $x$ as transformed according to Eq.~\eqref{CoordMap}.
+As in related works, we seek to find the behavior of the slopes as $s\to \pm 1$ \cite{Savva2009,Vellingiri2011}.
+From a local expansion of the governing equation for $h_1$, we find that both $\dot{a}_\pm$ and $q_\pm=q(\pm1,t)$ contribute a logarithmic singularity as $s\to1$.
+The corresponding two-term asymptotic expansion for $\pd[h_1]{s}$ is cast in the form